Are Rafael Nadal's Wimbledon woes bad luck or bad tennis?

 Then Nadal's luck turned.

 The King of Clay hasn't been back to a Wimbledon final in five tries.
 Four of those years, he was eliminated early in the tournament by players ranked outside the top 100.
-Nadal's record at Wimbledon is unique, and not in an entirely good way: No player who's ever enjoyed comparable success at any Grand Slam tournament has ever experienced a comparably precipitous downfall in another.
+Nadal's record at Wimbledon is unique, and not in an entirely good way: No player who's ever enjoyed comparable success at any Grand Slam tournament has ever experienced a comparably precipitous downfall at that event.

 Is it merely bad luck or bad tennis?
 Or perhaps the gods of grass finally decided enough and threw a hex over the clay-court demon who had so insolently conquered turf.